 I make a matzoh ball,” she used to say, “that will sweep you off your feet!Mel Brooks Is Always Funny and Often Wise in This 1975 Playboy Interview

 February 16, 2014

 Naan dunked in matzoh ball soup, served by a Yiddish-speaking waiter from Madras.Tony Judt's Final Words

 Samuel P. Jacobs on some new efforts to preserve pastrami and matzoh ball soup for future noshers.Endangered Sandwiches List

 Spiel, kosher, ganof and matzoh are examples; their vowels remain un-American.The American Language

 matzoh matza or matzah (ˈmætsə)

 - a brittle very thin biscuit of unleavened bread, traditionally eaten during Passover

 also matzo, flat piece of unleavened bread eaten by Jews during the Passover, 1846, from Hebrew matztzah (plural matztzoth) "unleavened bread," literally "juiceless," from stem of matzatz "he sucked out, drained out."

-A flat piece of unleavened bread, resembling a large cracker, used by Jews in place of yeast bread during Passover.
-According to the biblical account of Passover, God directed the ancestors of the Jews to eat unleavened bread, rather than delay their departure from Egypt by waiting for bread to rise.
+A flat piece of unleavened bread, resembling a large cracker, used by Jews (see also Jews) in place of yeast bread during Passover (see also Passover).
+According to the biblical account of Passover, God directed the ancestors of the Jews to eat unleavened bread, rather than delay their departure from Egypt (see also Egypt) by waiting for bread to rise.